-When you get a dog or cat, immediately consult a veterinarian or public health official about anti-rabies vaccinations.
-Remember, you will need to keep this up-to-date by taking your pet for regular vaccinations.
+When you get a dog or cat, immediately consult a veterinarian or public health official about anti-rabies vaccination.
+Remember, you will need to keep this up-to-date by taking your pet for cat, talk to a veterinarian about animal birth control measures to prevent unwanted puppies and kittens.
+Having your dog or cat neutered can also keep them healthier and better behaved.